MonaGdr/Contact_Manager/README.md

 ## Usage

 After launching the app, you will see a list of your contacts.
-You can add a new contact by clicking on the '+' button.
+You can add a new contact by clicking on 'add new contect'.
 To update or delete a contact, click on the contact from the list.